+Municipal Services

-Municipal Services Public Safety
+Public Safety

-Police Department: The Wilton Police Department's authorized staffing consists of 44 sworn officers and three civilian employees consisting of two full time dispatchers and one administrative assistant to the chief.
+Police Department: The Wilton Police Department's authorized staffing consists of 44 sworn officers and four civilian employees consisting of an Animal Control Officer, two full time dispatchers and one administrative assistant to the chief.
 The Wilton Police Department has created community partnerships and maintains a strong focus on the needs of the community.
 These partnerships help create a semblance of trust and transparency while providing foresight and communication to better serve the citizens of the Town.
 These programs and incentives incorporate a proactive approach with the community which also results in the enforcement of laws and aids in the prevention of criminal activity.
 A town-wide survey administered in the fall of 2018 resulted in a 97% approval rating by the community.

 Wilton Police Officers receive ongoing training under state mandates.
 Police officer certification is achieved through training at the Connecticut Police Academy as well as roll call training, plus attendance at specialized-training schools.
 Much of the focus relates to de-escalation and mental health response training.
-All patrol officers are certified in the 40-hour CIT Training program which teaches them to de-escalate and assist those with mental health needs.
+All patrol officers are certified in the 40-hour CIT Training program which teaches de-escalation techniques and how to assist those with mental health needs.